'So how's unemployment treating you?'

 (In case you need clarification, that's obviously not me....I think the fact I would never wear a denim shirt is what gave it away).

 Why did his words shake me?
-Because of all of the scary and worrying thoughts and actions we have been brought up with to associate to the word ‘unemployment ‘ and the dangers to where that can lead you.
+Because of all of the scary and worrying thoughts and actions we've been brought up with to associate to the word 'unemployment' and the dangers of where that can lead you.